-Section 7.5-4 Inspection Fees
+Section 7.4 Inspection Fees

 The applicant shall upon demand, promptly reimburse the Town for the expense of all inspection work performed by the Engineer.
 The applicant shall file with the Town a cash deposit of such amount as the Engineer may reasonably require as security for such reimbursement, and if the applicant fails to make reimbursement when required the Town may appropriate such cash deposit as necessary to affect reimbursement.
 Said cash deposit shall be held by the Town in a separate non-interest bearing account.

 The applicant may request that the Town utilize the cash deposit held in escrow to reimburse the Engineer for the cost of inspections provided the escrow account is not depleted below 25% of the initial deposit.

-Section 7.65 Performance Guarantee
+Section 7.5 Performance Guarantee

-As a condition of the approval of a major subdivision Plat by the Board, or as a condition of Site Plan Approval where public improvements are required, or where a performance guarantee is required in these regulations for private improvements, the applicant shall provide the Town with a Performance Guarantee to assure the Town of the completion of improvements required under these Regulations In accordance with RSA 674:36 III, the Performance Guarantee shall be posted and in full effect prior to the sale of any lots or real property, or the issuance of a building permit for a major site plan-final approval per RSA 674:36.III.B.
+As a condition of the approval of a major subdivision Plat by the Board, or as a condition of Site Plan Approval where public improvements are required, or where a performance guarantee is required in these regulations for private improvements, the applicant shall provide the Town with a Performance Guarantee to assure the Town of the completion of improvements required under these Regulations In accordance with RSA 674:36 III, the Performance Guarantee shall be posted and in full effect prior to final approval per RSA 674:36.III.B.